-What is Company Car Allowance?
+What is a Company Car Allowance?

-The Company Car Allowance is a cash benefit type scheme offered to new employees or an employee who is updating their current working contract.
+A company car allowance is a cash benefit type scheme offered to new employees or an employee who is updating their current working contract.

 How does Company Car Allowance work?